 Figs vs Dates

 Although they are often and easily mixed up, figs and dates are different fruits with distinctprofiles and health benefits.

 These fruits can be eaten either dried or fresh, but dates are most commonly found in their dried form, as they have a very long shelf life and can retain their flavor for months, or even years!
-Dates are rich in potassium and dietary fiber, as well as magnesium and calcium, and can help with digestion, immune health, and blood pressure issues.
+According to USDA dates are rich in and dietary fiber, as well as and , and can help with digestion, immune health, and issues.